streamlit/streamlit/site/content/docs/tutorial.md

 ```

 In your browser, you'll notice **your report now has a nice title, a header, and
 some explanatory text** here and there.
+It's a good idea to add this kind of
+structure to all your reports, so they are more legible both by other people
+and by your future self when coming back to a report months later.

 ## Making progress

 Now let's slow things down a bit.
 By which I mean, let's add a long-running
-computation that blocks the rest of the script from executing, and then later
+computation that blocks the rest of the script from executing.
-I'll show you how Streamlet makes those situations much better.

 Add this at the end of `hello.py`: